moq-wg/moq-transport/draft-ietf-moq-transport.md

 start of the session.
 The ALPN value {{!RFC7301}} used by the protocol is `moq-00`.

 ## Session initialization {#session-init}

-The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{message-setup}}).
-The subsequent streams MAY be either unidirectional or bidirectional.
-For exchanging content, an application would typically send a unidirectional stream containing a single OBJECT message ({{message-object}}), as putting more than one object into one stream may create head-of-line blocking delays.
+The first stream opened is a client-initiated bidirectional control stream where the peers exchange SETUP messages ({{message-setup}}).
+All messages defined in this draft are sent on the control stream after the SETUP message.
-However, if one object has a hard dependency on another object, putting them on the same stream could be a valid choice.
+Control messages MUST NOT be sent on any other stream, and a peer receiving a control message on a different stream closes the session as a 'Protocol Violation'.
+Objects MUST NOT be sent on the control stream, and a peer receiving an Object on the control stream closes the session as a 'Protocol Violation'.

+The control stream MUST NOT be abruptly closed at the QUIC layer.
+Doing so results in the session being closed as a 'Protocol Violation'.

 ## Cancellation  {#session-cancellation}